March for Reproductive Rights in Fayetteville

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — People gathered to protest the potential reversal of Roe v.
 Wade in Fayetteville on Saturday.

 Zan Jarvis and Amy Wilson attended the march.
 They said Roe v.
 Wade won’t stop abortions from happening, it will just make them dangerous.
-Jarvis said she’s fighting for her granddaughters.
+Jarvis said she’s fighting for the rights of her granddaughters.

 “I have granddaughters and I want them to be able to make choices for reproductive rights for themselves and for their lives because they know their lives and the United States Supreme Court does not,” Jarvis said.